When we think of taking care of ourselves, what comes to mind?

 –Transformed!
 The Science of Spectacular Living

-These yearnings are universal.
+Our yearnings are universal—all humans have them.
 We can identify them within ourselves and get in touch with them.
-Once we recognize them, and understand them, we are opening ourselves up to much greater possibilities.
+Once we recognize them and understand them, we are opening ourselves up to much greater possibilities.

-When we start to uncover and discover our yearnings, we learn how to care for ourselves MORE.
-We learn how to seek out and ask for what we yearn for.
-It’s about taking care of yourself first.
-We learn to open ourselves up to the adventure of life, to engage and see our interactions with others not as a step to blindly fulfill our wants and needs, but as ways to share emotions to meet yearnings and discover enriching, deeper connections.
+When we uncover and discover our yearnings, we shift the importance of self-care to focus on getting those yearnings met.
+Once our yearnings are identified, we can orient ourselves towards activities that fulfill us.
+We can open ourselves up to deeper interactions and adventures.
+We start to see our interactions with others not as a step to blindly fulfill our wants and needs but as ways to share emotions to meet yearnings and discover enriching, deeper connections.

 It’s exciting when we realize how close many of us are to starting our transformation.
-For many of us the desire to love ourselves, to live a life with purpose and to reach our full potential is very strong.
+The desires to love ourselves, live a life with purpose, and reach our full potential are very strong for many of us.
 It drives us, but we allow doubts to creep in.